Barry Soper: Apec leaders won't get to clink their glasses in Chile's capital

 The following year either Jacinda Ardern or possibly Simon Bridges will be in the chair for the cocktail party in Auckland, providing they can find a venue.

-Perhaps we could get a deal on the fleet of Maseratis and Bentleys bought for Apec for the last summit, in Papua New Guinea last year which cost more than $210 million to stage.
+Perhaps we could get a deal on the fleet of Maseratis and Bentleys bought for Apec for the last summit in Papua New Guinea last year, which cost more than $210 million to stage.

-They have already gifted a Bentley to their new Prime Minister after he promised to stamp out corruption but most of the fleet's gathering dust in a warehouse so we should get in quick.
+They have already gifted a Bentley to their new Prime Minister after he promised to stamp out corruption, but most of the fleet's gathering dust in a warehouse so we should get in quick.

 That's Apec.